Overview of Early Voting

 After You Vote

-You can find that your vote counted in the “Your Absentee Ballot” section of the Voter Search database.
-Under North Carolina law, all early votes – by-mail or in-person – are considered absentee votes.
+You can find out whether your vote counted in the “Your Absentee Ballot” section of the Voter Search database.
+Under North Carolina law, all early votes — by-mail or in-person — are considered absentee votes.
 Your ballot status also will show up in the “Voter History” section as soon as your county completes the post-election process of assigning voter history to your record.
 This may take up to a few weeks after Election Day.